Your Great Dane is bored. It’s true.

 Even just a few minutes per day can go a long ways here.
 If you have more time on the weekend, save that for the big stuff.
 During the work week, compromise where you need to and make up for it later.
 That’s ok to do!

-If your dog is friendly, visit your local dog-friendly store and pick out a new treat.
+If your dog is friendly and well trained, visit your local dog-friendly store and pick out a new treat or toy.

 Check out this list of dog friendly stores.